 Tarnished plant bugs are found throughout the United States and Canada.

-Organic Controls: Exclude tarnished plant bugs by covering plants with spun poly floating row covers.
+Exclude tarnished plant bugs by covering plants with spun poly floating row covers.
 Place white sticky traps around the garden about two feet above the ground; tarnished plant bugs will be attracted.
 Spray seriously infested plants with pyrethrin or dust with sabadilla as a last resort.

-Organic Control Calendar: Here is what you can do seasonally to control tarnished plant bugs:
+Here is what you can do seasonally to control tarnished plant bugs:

-- Before planting: Plant pollen producing plants around the garden to attract native tarnished plant bug predators such as big-eyed bugs, damsel bugs, and pirate bugs.
+- Before planting: Plant pollen-producing plants around the garden to attract native tarnished plant bug predators such as big-eyed bugs, damsel bugs, and pirate bugs.
 Place white sticky traps around the garden to trap bugs; hang the traps 2 feet above the ground; check daily to make sure you are not catching beneficial insects; you may need a hand lens to actually see tarnished plant bugs.
-Remove weeds that tarnished plant bugs feed on–dandelion, chickweed, lamb’s quarters, smartweed, wild mustard, curly doc, and pigweed.
+Remove weeds that tarnished plant bugs feed on–dandelion, chickweed, lamb’s quarters, smartweed, wild mustard, curly dock, and pigweed.

-- At planting time: Place spun poly row covers over plants to keep tarnished plant bugs out; lay row covers directly on plants or on supports to form tunnels; be sure to seal the edges at the ground level with soil.
+- At planting time: Place spun poly row covers over plants to keep tarnished plant bugs out; lay row covers directly on plants or on supports to form tunnels; be sure to seal the edges at the ground level with the soil.
 Spray plants with kaolin clay before bugs become active; this will deter bugs from landing and laying eggs and feeding.

 - While crops develop: Spray plants with a garlic spray to deter bugs from feeding and laying eggs.
 Protect plants with floating row covers.
 Dust plants with sabadilla early in the morning.
 Use rotenone or pyrethrum dust or spray every 3 to 4 days to control bugs; spraying is unlikely to curtail heavy infestations.